ChromeDevTools/devtools-frontend/test/unittests/fixtures/traces/README.md

 ### web-dev-initial-url

 This is a trace where we loaded web.dev/inp, but the initial URL reported by the TraceStartedInBrowser event states google.com (the previous page).
 In this situation the MetaHandler would produce google.com as the mainFrameURL which is incorrect.
 This trace was used to write a test to ensure in this instance if we can we try to calculate the actual domain by looking at the first navigation.

+### render-blocking-in-iframe

+Contains a navigation to a page with a render blocking request `style.css?main` and an iframe.
+The iframe also contains a render blocking request `style.css?iframe`.